Uber1337NL/Zabbix-Wallboard/README.md

 - **Method visibility**: Properly declared all methods as public/private
 - **Code formatting**: Consistent indentation and spacing
 - **Documentation**: Improved PHPDoc comments
+- Changed the minimum PHP requirement to PHP8.2.
+All older versions are EOL.

 ### Architecture Changes